 A WordPress installation requires a database to store all of its content, menus, configurations, comments etc in this database, so you'll need to create a database for WordPress.

-This database is queried by WordPress each time somebody access your new WordPress installation, reads the information you have posted, and displays this data to the end user.
+This database is queried by WordPress each time somebody access your new WordPress installation, reads the information you have posted, and displays this data to the end-user.

 Using the control panel of your websites hosting package, you should be able to create a database, together with a username and password for this database.
-If your host is using CPanel, and use the function MySQL database, creating the database and the user are done as seperate steps:
+If your host is using CPanel, and use the function MySQL database, creating the database and the user are done as separate steps: